 - B. Sustained findings may relate to purely administrative or combined administrative and criminal violations.
 Administrative investigations that establish by a preponderance of the evidence that a violation occurred are sustained.
 Administrative investigations that do not establish by a preponderance of the evidence that a violation occurred are not sustained.
-Not-sustained findings are not exonerations, but merely findings that, at the time of disposition, OIG could not establish a violation by a preponderance of the evidence. - C. Criminal investigations will be reviewed by the United States Attorney, the Illinois Attorney General, or the Cook County State's Attorney, as appropriate, to determine if criminal prosecution will be pursued. - D. OIG may issue an SRI recommending administrative action against an individual based on his/her criminal conduct. - E. OIG attorneys trained in the handling, analysis, and presentation of evidence shall be responsible for the preparation of SRIs.
-Each SRI shall present to the user the salient evidence that supports the findings and recommendations; distinguish opinion from factual assertion; and summarize and provide appropriate analysis of evidence adverse to the findings and recommendations. - F. Each SRI shall be reviewed for accuracy by the assigned lead investigator and the DIG-Investigations or his/her designee, and then subject to review and comment by the IG or his/her designee as final reviewer, limited to a DIG or the General Counsel.
-No SRI shall issue without the approval of the IG or a designee. - G. Privileged information that is to be used or referenced in an SRI shall be submitted to the holder of the privilege for review and consultation regarding its use and protection prior to dissemination of the SRI. - H. Each SRI shall be sent to the Office of the Mayor, the Corporation Counsel, the head of the relevant City department(s) implicated in the investigation or that must respond to OIG's recommendations, and, in some cases, the Department of Human Resources (DHR). - I. After OIG determines there has been a violation of the Ethics Ordinance, it must comply with the notice requirements to the subject provided by the Ethics Ordinance before seeking a probable cause finding by the Board of Ethics. - J. An advisory or notification resulting from a sustained or not-sustained investigation shall not include disciplinary recommendations.
-Individuals referenced in such advisories or notifications will be de-identified to the extent possible, and in no event shall an advisory or notification identify, or provide information sufficient to allow the identification of, the subject of the underlying investigative inquiry.
+Not-sustained findings are not exonerations; they are merely findings that, at the time of disposition, OIG could not establish a violation by a preponderance of the evidence. - C. Criminal investigations will be reviewed by the United States Attorney, the Illinois Attorney General, or the Cook County State's Attorney, as appropriate, to determine if criminal prosecution will be pursued. - D. OIG may issue an SRI recommending administrative action against an individual based on their criminal conduct. - E. OIG attorneys trained in the handling, analysis, and presentation of evidence shall be responsible for the preparation of SRIs.
+Each SRI shall present to the user the salient evidence that supports the findings and recommendations; distinguish opinion from factual assertion; and summarize and provide appropriate analysis of evidence adverse to the findings and recommendations. - F. Each SRI shall be reviewed for accuracy by the assigned lead investigator and the DIG-Investigations or their designee, and then subjected to review and comment by the IG or the person the IG designates as final reviewer, limited to a DIG or the General Counsel.
+No SRI shall be issued without the approval of the IG or a designee. - G. Privileged information that is to be used or referenced in an SRI shall be submitted to the holder of the privilege for review and consultation regarding its use and protection prior to dissemination of the SRI. - H. Each SRI shall be sent to the Office of the Mayor, the Corporation Counsel, the head(s) of the relevant City department(s) that are implicated in the investigation and/or must respond to OIG's recommendations, and, in some cases, the Department of Human Resources (DHR). - I. Where OIG determines that the evidence adduced in an investigation warrants a probable cause finding by the Board of Ethics in accordance with MCC § 2-156-385, before requesting such finding, OIG will comply with the requirements of the Ethics Ordinance regarding providing notice to the subject. - J. An advisory or notification resulting from a sustained or not-sustained investigation shall not include disciplinary recommendations.
+Individuals referenced in such advisories or notifications will be de-identified to the extent possible, and in no event shall an advisory or notification identify, or provide information sufficient to allow the identification of the subject of the underlying investigative inquiry.